-Swedfund applies the government's renumeration guidelines for employees in managerial positions.
-The remuneration conditions for the CEO and other senior executives are presented in Note 6 (pages 101-102).
+Swedfund applies the government's guidelines for employees in managerial positions.
+The remuneration conditions for the CEO and other senior executives are presented in Note 6 (page 115).
+Swedfund also prepares a Remuneration Report for approval by the annual general meeting.